MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-servers-overview.md

 ## Using the free data ingestion benefit

+When you have Defender for Servers Plan 2 enabled, you get 500 MB of free data ingestion per day.
 The benefit is available for every machine running the Azure Monitor agent (AMA) that's located in a subscription that has Defender for Servers Plan 2 enabled.

 - The benefit is granted to the Log Analytics workspace to which the machine reports.
-- You need to specifically [enable Defender for Servers Plan 2 on the workspace](tutorial-enable-servers-plan.md#enable-the-plan-at-the-log-analytics-workspace-level).
+- You need to specifically enable Defender for Servers Plan 2 on the workspace.
 - If the machine reports to more than one workspace, the benefit is only granted to one of them.

-- Data ingestion is calculated per node, per reported workspace, and per day.
+### Configuring a workspace

+Create the Log Analytics workspace outside of Defender for Cloud.
+For example if you're running Microsoft Sentinel you could use the Sentinel workspace.

 - The relevant workspace should have the *Security* or *AntiMalware* solution installed.
 [Learn how to enable the Security solution](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/how-to-configure-security-events-collection-with-azure-monitor/ba-p/3770719).
+- [Enable Defender for Servers Plan 2 on the workspace](tutorial-enable-servers-plan.md#enable-the-plan-at-the-log-analytics-workspace-level) in Defender for Cloud, or use this Azure CLI command:

+    ```azurecli
+    az monitor log-analytics solution create --resource-group <ResourceGroupName> --solution-type Security --workspace <LogAnalyticsWorkspaceResourceID>
+    ```

 ### Supported data types